RUNION, PARTY OF 5.

 As we slowly started to let people in – their encouragement and reassurance in us, our marriage, and our family was exactly what we needed.
 It made it all feel more real, simply to say it out loud.
 One friend in particular said something to me that I will never forget for as long as I live.
 As I tearfully told her my fears: “I don’t know what I’ll do with 2 newborns, how will I nurse them?
 Will I ever sleep again?
 How will I still be everything I need to be to Linen?
 What do I do with 2 boys?
 My confidence is dissipating at every turn here.”
 She replied to my hesitation with,

 “All you have to do is be their mother.
-You already are a mother – you know how to be that.
+You’re already a mother – you know how to be that.
 That’s the role, that’s it.”

 That simplistic sentence brought me so much peace.
 She was right – I do know how to be a mother.
 There are a million things I’m not good at and probably can’t do, but being a mother is not one of them.
 As I replayed her words over and over in my head, they gave me my confidence back.
 The weeks afterward, while wrapping our minds around what the next season of life was going to look like for the five of us, has felt a lot lighter than before.
 The initial shock has turned into excitement of what’s to come.
 From finding out I’m carrying two boys to growing them week by week – it’s all been such a beautiful, messy, whirlwind.
 I was stretched, pulled, and refined in so many ways after Linen, like any first time mother, and this will be no different.
 Emotionally, physically and everything in between – the stretching and refining has already begun.
 I’ve had to really reach down deep inside of myself and find some confidence that honestly, I’m just glad exists.
 What I’ve found and been reminded of is an overwhelming assurance that I was made to do this.
 At the end of the day, it doesn’t matter how new it is, how different it feels, or what’s changing – I just have to be their mother.